booth-algo/RISC-V-T24/docs/personal_statements/james_statement.md

 After taking a large portion of the workload related to cache, I have leanrt thoroughly through research the workings of the cache and its purpose and performance relating to conflicts of the CPU, some of which are covered in this project and will be used for future projects and has inspired me to move past the scope of this course.

 ## Mistakes I made
 I made a few mistakes in this project related to my management and skills learned.
-I regret not taking the opportunity to learning the workings of the testbenches and how to write them at the start of the project from my peers.
+I regret not taking the opportunity to learning the workings of the testbenches early in the process.
 Learning this skill would've enabled more effective debugging, helping out the team more in this area.

 ## What I Would Do Differently
 In my opinion, the team worked exellently together and the dynamics of the team were effortless.
 I believe that the workload of the team was equally distributed and I am thankful for the work that my group have put into this project.
 If the group was to do this project again, I would ensure that we planned appropriately the design of each module before implementation to reduce time spent redesigning modules in the CPU and unneccessary time spent debugging.
+Finally, it was a difficult task to split work equally since an individual's contribution would impact everyone else's progress due to a lack of communication.